1. The Conspiracy within the Conspiracy

 Last week I watched Close Encounters of the Third Kind for the first time.
 Like everybody else, I was familiar with images from the film — Richard Dreyfuss making the iconic mountain out of a plate of mashed potato, the mothership (from which Parliament Funk unfortunately doesn’t descend) in the drawn-out son et lumiere ending — but I must be one of the few people in Western civilisation not to have seen Steven Spielberg’s 1977 film.
 And watching it, I was struck by its relevance to today.
 Like a lot of people, I’ve been thinking (and writing) about the role of conspiracy theories in our culture and politics, and in particular their current ideological role in ushering the populations of formerly liberal democracies into a totalitarian biosecurity state on the justification of the threat of what we’re told is a deadly novel-coronavirus called SARS-CoV-2.

 The first thing that struck me about Spielberg’s film is that UFOs are the conspiracy theory par excellence.
-Drawing on more general fears about the threat of alien life forms in the early Twentieth Century — a fantasy emerging from the loosening of the grip of organised religion over the minds and behaviour of Western populations and the concomitant rise of spiritualism and new age religions after the Great War — the conspiracy theory of UFOs has the function of dividing the reports of unidentified flying objects, which appear overwhelmingly in the night skies of Middle-America, into two poles.
+Drawing on more general fears about the threat of alien life forms in the early Twentieth Century — a fantasy emerging from the loosening of the grip of organised religion over the minds and behaviour of Western populations and the concomitant rise of spiritualism and New-Age religions after the Great War — the conspiracy theory of UFOs has the function of dividing the reports of unidentified flying objects, which appear overwhelmingly in the night skies of Middle-America, into two poles.
 Either 1) extra-terrestrial life forms with highly advanced technology are visiting earth and, just like in Hollywood movies, they decided the deserts of the USA the best place to start; or 2) the people reporting seeing unidentified flying objects are mistaken, deceived, lying or plain crazy.
-This either/or scenario allows those who regard themselves as rational believers in science to dismiss the witnesses of these sightings with some variation on the word ‘loonies’, and the considerable evidence of those sightings to a realm of esoteric and cultic belief.
+This either/or scenario allows those who regard themselves as rational descendants of the Enlightenment to dismiss the witnesses of these sightings with some variation on the word ‘loonies’, and the considerable evidence of those sightings to a realm of esoteric and cultic belief.
 In doing so, the conspiracy theory serves to occlude what is the most obvious explanation for UFOs, which is the sudden rise in experiments in avian and rocket technology by the military of the USA and other countries after the Second World War.

-Implicit in this explanation is that the conspiracy theory of UFOs has not emerged from a more general attempt to explain these unidentified flying objects, but has been created by the same people responsible for those objects in order to silence questions about their origins.
+Implicit in such an explanation is that the conspiracy theory of UFOs has not emerged from a more general attempt by Joe Public to explain these unidentified flying objects, but has been deliberately created by the same people responsible for manufacturing these objects in order to silence questions about their origins.
 These might include asking what the purpose of these experiments are; what military power do they dispose of; who is involved in their financing and production; are they being used to spy on the citizens of the country whose taxes are paying for them; how much of the annual budget is being spent on them; why are they being kept secret and under what laws; and other questions no government, let alone the security services and military of the USA, has any intention of answering.
 All these military, political, legal, financial, national and rigorously material issues were all removed from the agenda with the creation of a conspiracy theory about little green men of advanced intelligence and dubious intentions visiting our planet.
 How this conspiracy theory was disseminated in first books and radio programmes, then television shows and films, and now on social media, is part of the history of twentieth and twenty-first century culture and ideology.

 It’s within this context that Spielberg made his 1977 film, which starts in the small town of Muncie, Indiana, the heart of the American Midwest, makes references to the Bermuda Triangle — another great conspiracy theory of US history — and leads its protagonists to Wyoming, the least populated of the United States of America and the site of the mashed potato mountain.
 And, of course, it all ends with a visitation by benevolent aliens who return every American ever reported abducted by aliens or lost in the Bermuda Triangle.
 Ah! how different those times were to the far more violent imagination of today’s culture industry, when every UFO is an enemy aircraft intent on destroying the U.S. of A. and its allies — which of course includes us.

 So far, so anodyne.
-But what makes Spielberg’s film different — and in my opinion constitutes it’s only point of interest — is that the story, which is itself a product of the UFO conspiracy theory, contains within itself its own conspiracy.
+But what makes Spielberg’s film different — and in my opinion constitutes it’s only point of interest — is that the story, which is itself a product of UFO conspiracy theory, contains within itself its own conspiracy.
 Briefly, the US military has decoded a message from the aliens that turns out to be the geographical co-ordinates for their forthcoming visit, the flat-topped mountain called Devil’s Tower in Wyoming.
 But they first have to evacuate the area of civilians.
 In one scene, we see scientists considering a list of disasters that will do the job, which we see written down on a pad as follows:

 - EARTH QUAKE ALERT!